Wardrop/Scorched/README.md

 Scorched requires Ruby 2.0 or above.
 If you've got Ruby 2.0.0-p195 and newer, you're good.
 Otherwise, you need to ensure that your version of Ruby 2.0 includes [changeset 39919](http://bugs.ruby-lang.org/projects/ruby-trunk/repository/revisions/39919) in order to avoid suffering from [random segmentation faults](http://bugs.ruby-lang.org/issues/8100).

-The Errors of Our Past
+The Errors of Our Past (and Present!)
 ----------------------
-One of the mistakes made by a lot of other Ruby frameworks, was to not leverage the power of the class.
-The consequences of this made for some awkwardness.
-Helpers for example, are a classical reinvention of what classes and modules were already made to solve.
-Scorched implements Controllers as classes, which in addition to having their own DSL, allow defining and calling traditional instance methods.
-The decision to allow developers to implement helpers and other common functionality as proper methods not only makes Controllers somewhat more predictable and familiar, but of course allow such helpers to be inheritable via plain-old class inheritance.
+One of the mistakes made by a lot of other Ruby frameworks is to not leverage the power of the class.
+The consequences of this have made for some awkwardness.
+Helpers, for example, are a classical reinvention of what classes and modules are already made to solve.
+Scorched implements Controllers as classes, which, in addition to having their own DSL, allow you to define and call whatever you need as traditional instance methods.
+The decision to allow developers to implement helpers and other common functionality as proper methods not only makes Controllers somewhat more predictable and familiar, but also allows for such helpers to be inheritable via plain-old class inheritance.

-Perhaps another design oversight of other frameworks, has been the lack of consideration for the hierarchical nature of websites, and the fact that sub-directories are often expected to inherit attributes of their parents.
-Scorched supports sub-controllers to any arbitrary depth, with each controllers configuration, filters, route conditions, etc, applied along the way.
-This can assist many areas of web development, including security, restful interfaces, and interchangeable content types.
+Perhaps another design oversight of other frameworks has been the lack of consideration for the hierarchical nature of websites, and the fact that sub-directories are often expected to inherit attributes of their parents.
+Scorched supports sub-controllers to any arbitrary depth, with each controller's configuration, filters, route conditions, etc. applied along the way.
+This can help in many areas of web development, including security, restful interfaces, and interchangeable content types.

 Design Philosophy